ai598d/ROSBOT/README.md

 This package will perform basic integer count.

 ###### How to run
-   - clone to the ros workspace source directory
+   - clone to the ros workspace to source directory
    - use $catkin_make command to build the catkin.
    - source the directory with $ source devel/setup.bash